cute-ruirui/hey/README.md

 or  `cute-ruirui@outlook.com`

 ## Use WeChat to contact me
-**If you don'tknow me in reality, please don't add me on WeChat, it is recommended to contact by email!**
+**If you don't know me in reality, please don't add me on WeChat, it is recommended to contact by email!**
 My WeChat ID   `acuteruirui`
 ![wechat](https://i.loli.net/2020/08/12/OzathrG5Ug421sY.jpg)